yueyujiang/DEPP/README.md

     - V4 region: 16s_v4.fa
     - V4 100bp: 16s_v4_100.fa
     - V4 100bp: 16s_v4_150.fa
-* Put all your query sequences files into one empty directory.
+* Put all your query sequences files into one empty directory (**Examples can be found at test/wol_placement in this repository**).
 * Download the models and auxiliary data (accessory.tar.gz) from [here](https://tera-trees.com/data/depp/latest/) and unzip it.

 #### Running
 `wol_placement.sh -q directory/to/query/sequences -o directory/for/output -a directory/to/auxiliary/data/accessory`
 This command will give you a output directory named `depp_results`. items inside the directory include:
 * `summary` directory:
-  - placement tree in jplace and newick format for each sequences file.
+  - placement tree in jplace and newick format for each sequence file.
   - placement tree in jplace and newick format that include all the queries from all the files provided
-* each sequences file will have a directory which includes the distacne matrix from queries to backbone species.
+* each sequences file will have a directory which includes the distance matrix from queries to backbone species.

+* **Example**
+  * Clone the GitHub repository and navigate to the repo directory
+  * Download accessory.tar.gz and unzip it
+    ``wget https://tera-trees.com/data/depp/latest/accessory.tar.gz && tar -xvf accessory.tar.gz -C ./``
+  * Running the following command for placement
+``  wol_placement.sh -a ~/Documents/jy/accessory -q test/wol_placement/ -o ./``
+3. The model is stored at  *./depp_results*

 Any questions?
 Please contact <y5jiang@eng.ucsd.edu>.